Kedaar-NR/Kedaar-NR/README.md

 ## 🧠 About Me

- At UC Berkeley M.E.T. majoring in EECS and Business.
+Currently at UC Berkeley M.E.T. majoring in EECS and Business.

-  Welcome!

   I love building things that I can use.